 Technology has a big role to play and innovation needs to be supported by finance.
-There is a lot of existing technology that currently cannot be commercialised or scaled, and investment is needed to make that technology scalable.
-In addition, technology in the form of digitalisation can drive transparency and measurement, ultimately helping SMEs access finance.
+There is a lot of existing technology that currently cannot be commercialized or scaled, and investment is needed to make that technology scalable.
+In addition, technology in the form of digitalization can drive transparency and measurement, ultimately helping SMEs access finance.

 More mature companies are helping the supply chain transform, rather than making simple statements with no action.

 Trafigura, said the company’s head of corporate responsibility, James Nicholson, is investing in people on the ground, who are from local communities.
 “We need people to understand how we are going to navigate this transition, without seriously negatively impacting producer nations,” he said.
 “We need the finance sector, we need insurers, and we need downstream receivers to actually roll up their sleeves.”

 It is a worry, he continued, that some financiers and receivers are saying they are going to rule out particular developing countries from their supply chain due to social and environmental concerns.
 At the moment, some 20% of the world’s metals and minerals were coming from artisanal mining, while the artisanal mining community represented 90% of the world’s miners, he said.
 To focus solely on the environment element and ignore how changes would impact these communities would have substantial social consequences.